-If you’re looking to make yourself a better runner, then you should consider adding running strides to your routine.
-In this article, we’ll cover everything that you need to know about strides (or striders as they are sometimes called).
+If you’re looking to make yourself a better runner, you should consider adding strides to your routine.
+In this article, we’ll cover everything you need to know about strides (or striders as they are sometimes called).

 We’ll discuss what they are, some benefits of running strides, how you should run them, and when to do them.